Introduction to planar image tracking

 Technical limitations

-- Only supports flat images (non-3D objects or dynamic content).
+- Only supports planar images (not 3D objects or dynamic content).

-- Relies on environmental lighting; overly dark or overexposed conditions may cause detection difficulties or tracking loss.
+- Relies on environmental lighting; environments that are too dark or overexposed may cause detection difficulties or tracking loss.

-- During detection, the camera cannot be too far from the target, ensuring the target image occupies at least 30% of the frame.
+- During detection, the camera cannot be too far from the target.
+Ensure the target image occupies at least 30% of the frame.

 - Multi-target tracking is limited by device performance.
-Typically, PCs can track over 10 targets simultaneously, while mobile devices can track 4–6 flat targets.
+Typically, PC can track over 10 targets simultaneously, while mobile devices can track 4~6 planar targets.

 Effects and expected results

-- Accurate overlay: Virtual objects align with image edges.
+- Precise overlay: Virtual objects align perfectly with image edges.

 - Fast detection: Ultra-low latency from app loading to successful detection.